29 October 2024

 Praying when we suck at prayer.

 Years ago I was reading Richard Foster’s Prayer: Finding the Heart’s True Home, a useful book on prayer.
-In it he described the most basic, elementary form of prayer he could think of, which he calls Simple Prayer.
-Basically it’s just talking with God, which is all prayer really is.
+In it he described the most basic, elementary form of prayer he could think of, which he calls “Simple Prayer.”
+Basically it’s just talking with God.
+Which is all prayer really is.

-But I believe there’s a form of prayer even more elementary than Simple Prayer: It’s what I call the I-Suck-At-Prayer prayer.
 It’s the prayer every new Christian prays.
 The prayer every pagan prays when they’re first giving prayer a test drive.
 The prayer even longtime Christians stammer when we’re asked to pray aloud, and suddenly we feel we’ve gotta perform… but not overtly.
 Christians might pray every day and rather often, yet we’ll still pray the I-Suck-At-Prayer Prayer from time to time.

-It’s based on discomfort.
-It’s when we realize we need to pray in a manner we’re not used to.
-Maybe somebody else has been leading our prayers.
-Maybe we’ve been praying too many rote prayers—it’s easier to use the prayer book, or the pre-written prayers in our favorite devotional, and just got out of the habit of extemporaneous prayer—praying without a script, talking to God just like we’d talk to anyone.
-Some of us feel incapable of it, so we never do pray like that.
+Maybe we haven’t prayed for ourselves in a while; maybe someone else has been leading our prayers, or we’ve been praying too many rote prayers.
+Hey, sometimes it’s easier to use the prayer book, or the pre-written prayers in our favorite devotional.
+There are all these things we never think to pray, and the prayer books get us to pray ’em!
+But when we get too comfortable with the prayer books, we might slip out of the habit of extemporaneous prayer—praying without a script, talking to God just like we’d talk to anyone, as we should.

 So we stammer.
 Stumble.
 Suffer stage fright.
 And our prayers become big ol’ apologies to God for how poorly we’re doing.
 “Forgive my hesitation; I need to pray more often.”

 I put “properly” in quotes ’cause we Christians often have a screwy idea of what’s proper in prayer, and get way too hard on ourselves because we don’t meet our own unrealistic expectations.
-Usually we’ve picked up these ideas from “prayer warriors” who make their showy public prayers sound impressive—and people assume their prayers oughta sound like that.
+Usually we’ve picked up these ideas from “prayer warriors” who make their showy public prayers sound impressive—and people assume our prayers oughta sound like that.

 Hence we wind up with Christians who…